madebits/madebits.github.io/blog/2017/2017-03-08-Checkpoint-Security-On-Ubuntu.md

 reauth yes
 ```

 Then we can run only `snx`.
-Full list of options for the `~/.snxrc` file from documentation are:
+Full list of options for `~/.snxrc` file from documentation are:

 ```
    - server          SNX server to connet to